realworldocaml/book/en/06-variants.md

 [`Int 3; `Float 4.; `Not_a_number]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The variant types are inferred automatically from their use.
-And when
+The variant types are inferred automatically from their use, and when
 we combine variants whose types contemplate different tags, the
 compiler infers a new type that knows about both all those tags.